-FRESNO, California––The March 22, 2019 fatal mauling of a one-year-old boy in his grandparents’ front yard in one important respect much resembled three of the six previous dog attack fatalities in Fresno and Fresno County since 2005.
+Comparably, the March 22, 2019 fatal mauling of a one-year-old boy in his grandparents’ front yard in Fresno, California, echoed three of the six previous dog attack fatalities in Fresno and Fresno County since 2005.

 As in three of the six previous fatalities, neighbors told media that they had repeatedly reported the killer dogs to police and animal control for running at large and other dangerous behavior, even as the authorities insisted they had no previous record of complaints.